FranciscoG/franciscog.github.io/content/blog/html-includes.md

 <p class="demo-content">My main content</p>
 </demo-component>

 Much better in terms of developer experience because we don't have to repeat styles any more.
-But still not great becuase we get a flash of unstyled content and layout shift while it's being loaded.
+But still not great because we get a flash of unstyled content and layout shift while it's being loaded.

 ## object